dearing/aws-playground/havoc/README.md

 ```

-One of the nicest things about using it is that all of the `.tf` configs are mashed together, not nested, making working with them a breeze and `organize-by-file` availiable.
+One of the nicest things about using it is that all of the `.tf` configs are mashed together, not nested, making working with them a breeze and `organize-by-file` a thing.
 Terraform further allows for modules, which are re-usable components that are organized with simple directories and mapped with a config.

 `more later...`